 Field Name Description and so on) that are different from the candidate's address.
-Unit NumberHigh The highest unit number.
-Unit NumberLow The lowest unit number.
-SegmentCode A unique ID that identifies a street segment.
-SegmentParity Indicates which side of the street has odd numbers.
-L Left side of the street R Right side of the e street B Both sides of the e street U Undetermined StateProvince The meaning of State/Province varies by country.
-SGP (Singapore)-Not usedSLV (El Salvador)-Not used StreetDataType The default search order rank of the database used to geocode the address.
-A value of "1" indicates that the database is first in the default search order, "2" indicates that the database is second in the default search order, and so on.
-The default database search orde r is specified in the Management Console.
-StreetName For most countries, this contains the street name.
-StreetPrefix The type of street when the street type appears before the base street name.
-StreetSuffix The type of street when the street type appears after the base street name.
-TrailingDirectional Street directional that follows the street name.
-UnitNumberHigh The highest unit number of the rai nge in which the unit resides.
+UnitNumberHigh The highest unit number.
+UnitNumberLow The lowest unit number.
+SegmentCode A unique ID that ide ntifies a street segment.
+SegmentParity Indicates which side e of the street has odd num bers.
+L L eft side of the street R F tight side of the street B E oth sides of the street U (Indetermined StateProvince The meaning of Sta te/Province varies by coun try.
+SGP (Singapore)SLV (El Salvador) StreetDataType value of "1" indicate s that the database is first used to geocode the address.
+A in the default search order, "2" fault search order, and so on.
+The default databas e search order is specified in the Management Console.
+StreetName For most countries, this contains the street nar me.
+StreetPrefix The type of street w hen the street type appear s before the base street name.
+StreetSuffix The type of street w hen the street type appear s after the base street name.
+TrailingDirectional Street directional th at follows the street name.
+UnitNumberHigh The highest unit nu mber of the range in which the unit resides.

 Field Name Description UnitNumberLow The lowest unit number of the range in which the unit resides.
 Return Parsed Address The formatted input address can be returned along with a separate returned field for each input address element.
 Parsed Address Input elements are returned in separately labeled fields names with a .Input extension.
-See Result Codes on page 32
+See Result Codes on page 33